Dentsu Group Earnings Call Transcripts

 -

-FY 2024 saw strong performance in Japan but significant losses due to goodwill impairment in EMEA and Americas, with international business remaining challenged.
-The new midterm plan targets profitability restoration, cost reduction, and organic growth, aiming for a 4% organic growth rate and mid-teens ROE by 2027.
+FY 2024 saw strong growth and record results in Japan, but international business struggled, leading to a significant goodwill impairment and statutory loss.
+The new midterm plan targets profitability restoration, cost reduction, and organic growth, with stable dividends maintained.

 -